-Students will discover a new rich textural language to use in their drawings and paintings that add interest and intrigue.
-Learn how to create relief tactile surfaces using acrylic paints combined with some surprising everyday materials.
+Students will discover a new rich textural language to use in their mixed-media drawings and paintings that add interest and intrigue.
+Learn how to create mixed-media relief tactile surfaces using acrylic paints combined with some surprising everyday materials to create artworks that explore a variety of themes – landscape, still life or figurative.
 All techniques are demonstrated before students have a chance to try it out.

 Explore and experiment with different consistencies of acrylic paint learning how it behaves when painted over a variety of surfaces.
-Students will learn how to create textures through a variety of application methods using emulsion, glues, collage and ways of layering mixed media that will result in stunning looking textures.
+Students will learn how to create textures using a variety of materials such as acrylics, emulsion, glues, collage, inks, while using techniques such as layering, sgraffito, and additive/subtractive paint application to create stunning looking mixed-media textures.

-This session is spent exploring more texture techniques and focusing on textural composition to gain a deeper understanding in building relationships between textures.
-Students will work on creating their own textured art work on paper, with inspiration from a variety of contemporary artists.
+Texture is a key component of composition, along with colour, tone, shape, etc. and needs to be used in a considered way to be effective.
+Students will work on creating their own textured artwork on paper, with inspiration from a variety of contemporary artists.

 Personally expressive textures

 Explore using the techniques learnt over the workshop to create a mixed-media artwork in a style of their own choice.
 Students have time to explore the use of textures within imaginative landscape, still life or figurative themes.

 By the end of the course…